crcardenas/CBX1139_genome/pipeline.md

 },
 ...
 ```

 ## BLAST

 BLAST is a **B**asic **L**ocal **A**lignment **S**earch **T**ool that we will use on the command line to find potential contaminants
 it is a relatively efficient search tool but the database is large, so you want to provide enough resources and time to run this script.
-I recommend starting this first as it could take a couple days depending on the resources you have available
+I recommend starting this first as it could take a couple days depending on the resources available on the cluster

 make environment

 `$ conda create -n blast -c bioconda blast`

-we have already downloaded a directory for the genbank database (see blobtools section)
+we have already downloaded a directory for the genbank database

-Create a shell script named `multi-bash.sh` or something reasonable for you

 ```
 #!/bin/bash
 source /local/anaconda3/bin/activate